berylliumsec/orionOps/README.md

 Throughout this repository, we refer to "list_of_ips".
 To pass a list of IPs to any command, create a text file in the directory from which the docker command will be run.
-Ensure that you list one IP per line in the textfile, for example.
+Ensure that you list one IP per line in the text-file, for example.

 ```
 198.1.2.220
 198.1.3.221
 ```

-In addition, all output from the docker container will be written to logfiles your current working directory.
+**In addition, all output from the docker container will be written to log files your current working directory.**

 The you can pass the file name as command line argument to the tool.
 ### ZAP